 Call Now 505.900.0000

-At Begum & Cowen Injury & Accident Lawyers, our Albuquerque truck accident lawyers have a long and successful record of helping people injured in tractor-trailer accidents.
-Our attorneys know how complex they can be and the severity of the injuries they can inflict.
+At Law Giant Injury Lawyers, our Albuquerque truck accident lawyers have a long and successful record of helping people injured in tractor-trailer accidents.
+Our truck accident attorneys know how complex these crashes can be and the severity of the injuries they can inflict.
 Our truck accident attorneys and staff will help you through this challenging time when you’re physically, emotionally, and financially suffering.
 When you give us responsibility for your legal and insurance claims, we will deal with these issues so that you can focus on recovery and your family.

-Call our firm to get the New Mexico truck collision attorney you can trust.
+Call our law firm today to get a New Mexico truck accident lawyer you can trust.
 Call 505-900-0000 or contact us online to schedule a free case assessment.
-We’ll answer your questions, tell you how New Mexico law may apply in your case, and discuss your best options to obtain compensation at no risk or obligation to you.
+Our semi-truck accident lawyers will answer your questions, tell you how New Mexico law may apply in your case, and discuss your best options to obtain compensation at no risk or obligation to you.
 We won’t charge you up-front fees and only get paid when you recover compensation.
+See what previous clients have to say.

 “Great group of people to work with—very efficient and professional.
 Alex has put together a great Team!”